chloealbright/DevHiveMind/Companies/Interview/Defense(A&Q).md

 ## Technical Questions to Answer
 **Bring energy and a little comedy be social like they are your friends but not to much
 ### Starting Questions

-2. What have you been doing recently?
+1. What have you been doing recently?
-3. Tell me about yourself.
+2. Tell me about yourself.
+3. what is your tech stack?

 ### Assessing Collaboration and Conflict Resolution